The Proud Family: Louder and Prouder

-The Proud Family: Louder and Prouder is an American animated television series created by Bruce W. Smith and Ralph Farquhar which premiered on Disney+ on February 23, 2022.
-It is a revival and soft reboot of The Proud Family, which originally aired on Disney Channel from 2001 to 2005.
+The Proud Family: Louder and Prouder is an American animated sitcom created by Bruce W. Smith and Ralph Farquhar that premiered on Disney+ on February 23, 2022.
+It is a revival of The Proud Family, which originally aired on Disney Channel from 2001 to 2005.
+Set in the 2020s, Louder and Prouder retcons the original series as also having taken place in the 2020s (rather than the 2000s, as originally depicted).
+In addition, Louder and Prouder retcons the events of The Proud Family Movie (2005) to have been a dream.

 In April 2022, Disney+ confirmed that the show's second season was in production, which premiered on Disney+ on February 1, 2023.
-The series has been received positively in critic reviews.
-The series made its linear premiere on January 7, 2023 on Disney Channel, and on Disney XD on January 8, 2023.
+The series made its linear premiere on January 7, 2023, on Disney Channel, and on Disney XD on January 8, 2023.
+The third season was released on August 6, 2025.
+In June 2025, it was announced the series had been renewed for a fourth season which will be released in 2026.

 Premise

-The series follows Penny Proud, a 14-year-old girl and her family, as they navigate their lives in the 2020s.
-Penny, and her parents Trudy and Oscar, face a myriad of challenges.
-Suga Mama returns, as does Michael, Dijonay, Zoey, and LaCienega.
-Two new kids, Maya and KG, raised by two dads, try to adapt to life in Smithville.
+The series follows Penny Proud, still a 14-year-old middle school girl and her family, as they navigate their lives in the 2020s.
+Suga Mama returns, as do Michael, Dijonay, Zoey, and LaCienega.
+Two new kids, Maya and KG, along with their adoptive gay fathers, try to adapt to life in Smithville (originally named Wizville in the original series; renamed to Emilyville after the season 2 finale, "Juneteenth").